 A professional rehabilitation program can reduce and effectively treat the discomfort during the withdrawal period using various methods of detoxification.
 Depending upon the drug involved, detox may include the use of special supplements to counteract withdrawal symptoms, counseling, and other forms of support.
 The detox phase continues until the brain and body restart their normal functioning.
 At that point, you’re no longer dependent upon the drug you were abusing.
 Your body is now working as it should once again.

 The recovery process is where the rubber meets the road.
 Detox does not cure addiction.
 It only restores the body to its natural non-dependent state.
-Recovery usually takes place at a residential rehabilitation center.
-The recovery process includes many forms of support and help to give the addict the psychological and social skills they need to remain drug free.
-These can include nutritional counseling, individual and group counseling, physical activities, stress reduction training, and even certain holistic methods.
+Recovery usually takes place at an inpatient rehabilitation center.
+The recovery process includes many forms of support and helps to give the addict the psychological and social skills they need to remain drug-free.
+These can include nutritional counseling, individual and group counseling, physical activities, and stress reduction training.

 Finally, having worked hard and achieved a great deal, rehab moves to its final stage, aftercare.
 It can include weekly follow-ups, periodic outpatient visits, joining a 12-step or self-help group, and even half-way house residency.
 The goal of aftercare is to keep the person drug free, sober, and able to function in society.

 You are fortunate to live in a time when medical science has access to so many powerful and effective drugs to relieve pain and promote health.
 Yet, when they are abused and a person becomes addicted and dependent, professional help is the only solution.
 Drug addicted people sign in to rehab programs across the country every day.
-Some of them complete the rehab program and remain drug free for life.
+Some of them complete the rehab program and remain drug-free for life.
 Some relapse and re-enter a program.
 Make no mistake, if you or a loved one have a drug problem, getting well is just a phone call away. [or your call to action].
 If you or a loved one have relapsed, that does not mean rehab has failed.
 It means there’s a bit more work to be done.
-Prescription drug abuse, addiction, and dependency can be cured.